2020PB/police-brutality/all-locations.md

 (See also incidents ca-losangeles-19 and ca-losangeles-32 (similar behavior in Los Angeles).
 Note that the final link incorrectly states that the incident it describes was perpetrated by LAPD; in fact, as several commenters pointed out, it was perpetrated by Santa Monica PD, though there are allegations of similar conduct by the LAPD.)

-tags: abuse-of-power, arrest, inhumane-treatment, protestor
+tags: abuse-of-power, arrest, inhumane-treatment, protestor, zip-ties

 id: ca-santamonica-2